-Gus Miranda and Melissa Maxfield-Miranda own and operate Anhinga Clay Studios, Inc. This husband and wife team are both accomplished artists and educators who are sharing their passion and dream of opening an art space for children and adults.
-These two individuals are extremely knowledgeable about art making and its processes, art history, and are well rounded in museum studies.
-This unique couple with over 33 combined years of experience working in the Visual Arts arena.
-Both born and raised in Miami-Dade County, they are familiar with the education system and community at large, having been part of the public school system, themselves.
+Gus Miranda and Melissa Maxfield-Miranda own and operate Anhinga Clay Studios, Inc. This husband-and-wife team are accomplished artists and educators who have brought their shared dream of creating a welcoming art space for children and adults to life.
+With more than 40 years of combined experience in the visual arts, they are deeply knowledgeable in art-making, art history, and museum education.
+Born and raised in Miami-Dade County, they understand the local community and education system firsthand, having been part of it themselves.

 Gus Miranda